 Series C in 2016

-Peraso Technologies Inc. is a fabless semiconductor company based in Toronto, Canada, that specializes in the development of multi-gigabit millimeter wave single-chip transceivers.
-Founded in 2008, the company focuses on creating array antenna solutions and 60 GHz wireless chipsets that comply with the IEEE 802.11ad specification.
-Its product lineup includes the W120, X710, and X610 chipsets, which cater to the mobile consumer electronics market, serving devices such as smartphones, tablets, and digital cameras.
-Peraso Technologies also offers custom solutions designed to meet specific customer needs, with applications spanning mobile rapid sync-n-go, desktop interconnect, wireless networking, in-room HD video streaming, cellular backhaul, medical imaging, security imaging, and vehicle-to-vehicle communication.
+Peraso Technologies Inc. is a fabless semiconductor company based in Toronto, Canada, specializing in the development of multi-gigabit millimeter wave single-chip transceivers.
+The company focuses on creating array antenna solutions and 60 GHz wireless chipsets that comply with the IEEE 802.11ad specification.
+Its product lineup includes chipsets such as the W120, X710, and X610, which are designed for use in mobile consumer electronics like smartphones and tablets.
+Peraso's technology supports a variety of applications, including mobile rapid sync-n-go, wireless networking, in-room HD video streaming, and vehicle-to-vehicle communication.
+Founded in 2008, the company also offers custom solutions to meet specific customer needs in various sectors.

 Diablo Technologies